 The study covered 29 hospitals in 22 cities across five Middle Eastern countries: Bahrain, Egypt, Kuwait, Lebanon, and Saudi Arabia.
-The majority of these hospitals, 23 (79.32%), were publicly owned.
-Additionally, there were 3 (10.34%) privately owned for-profit facilities, with the remaining 3 (10.34%) classified as teaching hospitals.
+The majority of these hospitals, 23 (79.3%), were publicly owned.
+Additionally, there were three (10.3%) privately owned for-profit facilities, with the remaining three (10.3%) classified as teaching hospitals.

-Data analysis was conducted at INICC headquarters, situated at the University of Miami, FL, USA, by two PhD biostatisticians.
+Data analysis was conducted at INICC headquarters, situated at the University of Miami, USA, by two PhD biostatisticians.
 The study data were aggregated by type of SP, and analysis was performed using R software version 4.2.
-Confidence intervals (CIs) at the 95% level and p-values were computed for both primary and secondary outcomes.
+CIs at a 95% level and p-values were computed for both primary and secondary outcomes.
 The data were not stratified by hospital size or type.
 Confidentiality of patients' and hospitals' identities was rigorously maintained throughout the study.
 Approval for this study was obtained from the Institutional Review Boards of the participating institutions.